tefi-anbessa/test_bench/docs/TESTING.md

 - **Location**: `test/system/`
 - **Testing Approach**:
-  - Test complete user flows
+  - Test complete user workflows
-  - Test critical paths through the application
+  - Test all available paths through the application
+  - Don't try to exhaustively test failure paths, they should be difficult to initiate from system tests if the application is well designed.
+Rely on controller tests for that.
   - Test JavaScript interactions
   - Test responsive design (if applicable)
   - Test across different browsers (if needed)